Megha2328/Generative-AI/README.md

 3. Movie Recommendation System is the application of the above processes of feature extraction and data preprocessing to build a model for movie recomendation using Machine Learning.
 4. Overview on Transformers gives us a basic understanding of pipeline, tokenizer and their usage.
 5. Text_to_Image_Generation uses StableDiffusionPipeline for converting text prompt into the desired image/images.
+6. Summarization_fine_tunning gives an overview of how a given input text is summarized.